stock2shop/website/README.md

 ---

-## Terms
+## Params
-- title: Page Meta Title important for SEO
+- title: Page Meta Title for SEO
-- heading: Page title used when different from the SEO title
+- heading: Page heading when different from title
-- description: Page Meta Description important for SEO
+- description: Page Meta Description for SEO
 - summary: Page summary displayed in the articles list page
-- lead: The lead paragraph with unique styling
+- lead: The lead paragraph
+- toc: Show page table of content
-- og_image: Image used from social media sharing and for list page
+- image: Image used from social media sharing and for list page
-- date: Used for sorting, yyyy-mm-dd format should be used
+- date: Used for sorting with yyyy-mm-dd format
-- weight: Menu item sort order
+- weight: Menu item and listing sort order